Socotra: The Hidden Land

 Socotra: The Hidden Land is a documentary film produced by Kilogram Box in 2015.
 The documentary examines how the society of the island of Socotra, Yemen, is emerging from its isolation and its daily struggle to preserve their traditions in the face of globalization.

-The ancient beliefs and lifestyles of the Island of Socotra had remained unchanged for centuries, hidden from the eyes of the world.
+The ancient beliefs and lifestyles of the Island of Socotra, had remained unchanged for centuries, hidden from the eyes of the world.
 In their own words, the people use their traditional tales, beliefs and ways of life to explain how their island is, not always willingly, adapting its mode of existence to the modern world.

-The documentary has won several international awards:
+The documentary has won several international awards such as: